-Homework 10%: Your instructor will assign homework on a daily basis.
+Homework 5%: Your instructor will assign homework on a daily basis.
 This may be reading, writing, exercises from the textbook, learning for a quiz or some type of oral preparation.
 You cannot learn the material and make good use of class time without daily preparation.
 Plan to spend about half an hour daily on practicing German.
 Your instructor will collect and mark your homework and provide you with feedback.

-Chapter Exams 25% and Quizzes 20%: There will be two chapter exams in this semester (each worth 12.5%).
+Chapter Exams 35% and Quizzes 15%: There will be four chapter exams in this semester.
 These exams are designed to assess a variety of skills, which are practiced during the course of study, including listening comprehension, reading comprehension, vocabulary, grammar structures, writing, and cultural information.
 In addition, instructors will administer quizzes with varying foci (grammar, vocabulary) at their discretion.
 Exams can only be made up if your instructor is informed prior to the test date and decided to excuse your absence.
-The exams are scheduled for Oct.
-18 and Dec.
-1, 2016.